Business money transfers

-Regardless of the size of your business you may find yourself in a position where you need to make an international money transfer, be it a one-off occasion or on a regular basis.
+Regardless of the size of your business you may find yourself in a position where you need to make an international money transfer (IMT), be it a one-off occasion or on a regular basis.
 Reasons for making a business money transfer include; purchasing goods and services for your business overseas or paying royalties and wages.

 When it comes to sending money overseas for business purposes there are two main options you can choose from; a bank or a foreign exchange specialist.
 As we mentioned above, you can save your business hundreds if not thousands of dollars by choosing a specialist provider over a high end bank.
 A bank has high overhead costs and hefty fees.
-A FX specialist will send your money safely, securely and cheaply.
+An IMT specialist will send your money safely, securely and cheaply.

 As a business owner we’re confident to assume that you’re always looking at methods to be more efficient and ways to save and make money!?
 So when you’re shopping around for a foreign exchange provider make sure you consider the following features.
 Each feature can make a huge difference in how much and how quickly your recipient will receive their money and subsequently that will result in more cash in your company’s pocket.

 - Exchange rate: First and foremost take a look at the exchange rate the provider is offering.
 Take the time to compare and calculate how much you’ll receive for your Australian dollars.
 A few cents difference in the exchange rate could save your business thousands of dollars.
 Remember, the higher the exchange rate, the more money you will get.

 - Fees: There are several fees associated with making an international business money transfer.
 But if you do your research a few foreign exchange specialists waive these charges if you meet a certain criteria.
 Fees to be wary of include: a transfer fee, a sending and receiving fee, a cancellation fee and an amending fee

 - Transfer methods: In this day and age there are plenty of methods for transferring money overseas these include; online, on the phone, in person or even via an app